 I Want to...

-Cardiovascular Report - Getting in While the Getting Is Good
+Archives - Getting in While the Getting is Good

 Date: May 15, 2010

 In many cases, Cameron explains, Hopkins electrophysiologists can tackle A-fib with a minimally invasive technique in the cardiac catheterization lab.
-But even the cath procedure typically takes more than four hours, says Cameron.
-And while it can succeed in up to 80 percent of otherwise healthy patients with intermittent A-fib, complex patients suffering from years of continuous A-fib don’t do as well.
+The procedure typically takes up to four hours, says Cameron, and the cases can be especially challenging in that cardiologists can’t easily track their progress.

-But now, says Cameron, heart teams collaborate to address ablation needs when patients have combined conditions.
-In cases where surgeons are repairing hearts in open-chest procedures, they add an enhanced A-fib repair while the tissues are exposed.
+Now, says Cameron, heart teams collaborate when patients have combined conditions.
+In cases where surgeons are repairing hearts in open-chest procedures, they can add an enhanced A-fib repair while the tissues are fully exposed.
 “We have the advantage of being able to see exactly what needs to be done,” says Cameron.
 “All of us can do it now, and it’s really quick—like 10 minutes.”

 The A-fib repair favored by Hopkins teams is the modified Cox Maze procedure.
-It’s based on the successful development of a novel approach to the problem first devised 20 years ago by a Duke University cardiologist who deployed a series of shallow incisions in the heart tissue’s outer surface, aimed at funneling the natural electrical pulses into a more organized pattern from the atria to the lower heart.
+It’s based on the successful development of a novel approach to the problem first devised 20 years ago by Duke University cardiologist James Cox.
+Cox deployed a series of shallow surgical incisions in the heart tissue’s outer surface, aimed at funneling the heart’s natural electrical pulses into a more organized pattern from the atria to the lower heart.

 The Hopkins system gets a special benefit from a group of 10 cardiac electrophysiologists whom Cameron describes as “among the best in the world.”
 That group is led by arrhythmia expert Hugh Calkins, with each member well-versed in guiding the surgeons through the nuances of how to shape the optimal electrical paths in cardiac surface tissue.

-Hopkins surgical heart teams now do about 60 such ablation add-ons every year, says Cameron, successfully stopping A-fib in over 80 percent of the patients treated.
+Hopkins surgical heart teams now do about 300 such ablation add-ons every year, says Cameron, successfully stopping A-fib in more than 80 percent of the patients treated.